We have decades of “best practice” and Visible Learning research.

 and write t – h – e e – n – d The end!

-- Mindlessly copying over of one letter (the brain habituates after several repeated letters).
+This research-based handwriting model is NOT mindlessly tracing over one letter (the brain habituates after several repeated letters).

-- A one size-fits-all approach (While there are important whole group and small group lessons, much of the essential handwriting instruction is seen in brief teaching moments of close individual coaching and positive support.)
+- A one-size-fits-all approach (While there are essential whole group and small group lessons, much of the important handwriting instruction is seen in brief teaching moments of close individual coaching and positive support.)

 - Isolated drills separated from authentic writing and drawing work.